Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-07.md

 <!-- > -->

-On mobile text input is handled by a software/virtual keyboard.
+On mobile text, input is handled by a software/virtual keyboard.
 This keyboard appears on the screen.
-It can cover other UI elements including the test you are inputing.
+It can cover other UI elements including the test you are inputting.
 Not being able to see what you are typing could be a bad user experience!

 <!-- > -->